fitzgen/mutatis/README.md

 ```

 The generated mutator also has a constructor that takes sub-mutators for each
-field of the input type:
+field of the input type, which allows you to customize how each field is
+mutated:

 ```rust
 # fn foo() -> mutatis::Result<()> {